 “This book reads like a wondrous combination of Heart of Darkness and In Cold Blood, a nonfiction novel of modern conquest, capitalism, and murder.
 Cuadros writes with unsentimental compassion and unflinching moral clarity, investing his protagonists with human complexity while still reckoning with the broader social forces driving the destruction of the Amazon.
 A stunning work.” — GREG GRANDIN, author of The End of the Myth

 “Powerful….
-Cuadros, who spent years visiting the Cinta Larga to excavate their story, braids it all together into a riveting and largely seamless tale of approaching disaster … and the Cinta Larga emerge as they were and are: not noble savages but three-dimensional people with all of our human imperfections, including jealousy, greed and violence.” — WASHINGTON POST (review by CARL HOFFMAN)
+Cuadros, who spent years visiting the Cinta Larga to excavate their story, braids it all together into a riveting and largely seamless tale of approaching disaster.” — WASHINGTON POST (review by CARL HOFFMAN)

 "When We Sold God's Eye raises the biggest questions of our time and, much to its credit, offers no easy answers.
 Like the Amazon itself, it is rich, fascinating, and totally alive." — ELIZABETH KOLBERT, author of The Sixth Extinction